LukeSutor/CIS4914_Salads_ML/data/experiments/README.md

 ## 2. Pre-Experiment Setup

 - Ensure **Wireshark** is installed on your MacBook (https://www.wireshark.org/download.html).
-- On both iPhones:
+- On all devices:
-  - Enable location sharing with each other in the Find My app (‘Share My Location’ and specify the other phone to share with).
+  - Enable location sharing with each other in the Find My app or Life360 circle (‘Share My Location’ and specify the other phone to share with).
-  - Make sure both devices are signed into iCloud and have granted necessary permissions.
+  - Make sure all devices are signed into iCloud and have granted necessary permissions.

 ***